Mohamed-Amine-Dogui/kafka-beginner/README.md

 Kafka offers a feature called Static Group Membership, which allows consumers to retain their partition assignments even if they temporarily leave the group.
 This is particularly useful in environments where consumers are frequently restarted, such as in Kubernetes deployments.
 By assigning a `group.instance.id` to each consumer, you can ensure that partitions are not reassigned if a consumer reconnects within the session timeout period.

 ![Static Group Membership](./images/Static_Group_Membership.png)

-### 4.5.5 Summary

-Understanding the difference between eager and cooperative rebalancing strategies is crucial for optimizing the performance of Kafka consumer groups.
-By implementing cooperative rebalancing and static group membership, you can minimize the disruption caused by consumer rebalances, leading to more stable and efficient processing.